zac-heisey/team-business/_pages/car.md

 ---
 The Continous Improvement Simulation (CIS) puts participants in an immersive and competitive environment that gives them a front-row seat to the stresses and complexities of running and operating a business.

 CIS focuses competing teams on the following key drivers of profitability: **Staff, Time, Resources, Information, and Processes** (STRIP).
 Teams make high-level strategy decisions on their main business focus: **Quality** (with price being an element of quality), **Volume** (increasing) or **Cost** (decreasing).
+Based on how their team is able to perform and deliver business results, they evaluate their performance against the STRIP indicators and continuously improve through analysis and modification.

+### KEY LEARNINGS

- participants gain an understanding of how to identify opportunities for improvement within the business.
+ Participants gain an understanding of how to identify opportunities for improvement within the business.
 They gain a dramatic appreciation for the relationship between quality, volume, and cost inside a classic business operational structure.

 <div style="display:flex; flex-wrap:wrap; justify-content:space-around;">
 <div class="car-program" style="width:400px;">